InMediCode/sram-axs-charger/README.md

 1. Use the tiny flathead screwdriver to carefully pry off the black foam
 2. Work gently to avoid damaging the PCB or components underneath
-3. The foam may be adhesive-backed, so remove it slowly
+3. The foam is adhesive-backed, so remove it slowly
 4. Clean the PCB surface with isopropyl alcohol and cotton swabs to remove any adhesive residue

-**Foam Removal Process:**
 ![Remove foam step 1](images/remove%20foam%201_web.png)

 ![Remove foam step 2](images/remove%20foam%202_web.png)